Pomegranate Raita (Anar Raita)

 Pomegranate Raita (Anar Raita or Anardana Raita) is an easy and fruity Indian accompaniment made using yogurt, pomegranate juice, juicy pomegranate pearls, green chilies, cilantro, and a few spices.

-Serve this anar raita as a side dish with your everyday meals or as a dip with Indian snacks.
+Serve this anar raita as a side dish with everyday meals or as a dip with Indian snacks.

 Ingredients